starjardin/mahanoro-station/readme.md

       Work Demo
     </a>.
 The project was fun to play with, I loved it.
 Although it is not perfect.

+-   This project was fun to play with.
+It's a big one but I liked it.
+Some of the features are not accomplished, however, some are ok.
+To be direct the app is not fully completed.
+The cancel button is still not working properly.

+-  If I had more time, I would fix the cancel buttons and also when I update the bookings it should lead me to the seats page, wheras it stays on the account page, so I definetely would improve that issue.

--   My experience was when I was working out a big statement, I needed to break it down into as small as possible parts.
+-   My experience was, when I was working on a big statement, I needed to break it down into as small as possible parts, I found that detailing is really hard.
 It is much easier to handle it little by little.
-Figuring out what the app does is very important before you dive into coding.
+One tip that I found is really helpful also figuring out what the app does in general, it is very important before you dive into coding because from that, you know what you are going to tackle.

--
+-   The most challenging part was, breaking down the statement, plannig and data structuring.
+I found they are the fundamental piece to start the project.
+Apart from that, updating nested and and objects are still a bit blury but I think that will be just fine in the long run.

 -   One thing I think is a wisdom that I would like to share is : it is very crucial to have a general idea about what the app is doing and start to break big problems to smaller once before diving into coding.
 No matter how tough it is, break the big problems down into as small parts as possible before tackling them.
 If you have a good base the likelyhood of having a good end is very heigh.